Pazoia/react-website-tennis-club/README.md

 $ npm start
 ```

-> Visit http://localhost:3000 et Voila, the app is running.
+> Visit http://localhost:3000 on your browser and you should see the app running.

 ## Project status